jarviscanada/jarvis_data_eng_KevinShimotakahara/cloud_k8_jenkins/README.md

 This is a proof-of-concept project aimed at validating the plan to running Jarvis' on-premise servers on the Microsorft Azure cloud.

 # Application Architecture
 Describing this project's architecture requires describing the architecture of Kubernetes.
-Kubernetes is a "container orchestrator", which means it organizes the dispatch of Docker containers containing the applications/microservices we want to run on a distributed system of machines.
+Kubernetes is a "container orchestrator", which means it organizes the dispatch of containers containing our applications/microservices to a distributed system of machines.
 Kubernetes software runs on all cluster nodes, and operates in a master-worker architecture.
 Ultimately, Kubernetes allows us to pass high level commands to its API via the `kubectl` command

 - Draw a diagram to show your k8s deployment